determined-ai/determined/docs/training/apis-howto/best-practices.rst

 **********************************

 We encourage a clean separation of code from configuration via the :ref:`experiment configuration
-<experiment-configuration>`.
+<experiment-config-reference>`.
 Specifically, you are encouraged to use the pre-defined fields in the
 experiment configuration, such as the ``searcher``, ``hyperparameters``, ``optimizations``, and ``resources``.
 This not only allows you to reuse the trial definition when you tune different configuration fields but also improve the visualibility because those fields can be browsed in our